Skip to main content

 AMERICAN CHARACTERS

-Lost Bird
+Lost Bird of Wounded Knee

-March 2024
+November 2024

 5min read

-The infant survivor of Wounded Knee spent her life in desperate pursuit of a heritage that always eluded her
+The infant survivor of Wounded Knee spent her life in desperate pursuit of a heritage that always eluded her.

 lost bird

-Zintkála Nuni was four months old when she was found alive among the victims at the Wounded Knee.
+Zintkála Nuni was four months old when she was found alive among the victims at Wounded Knee.

 They had been driven back and hemmed in by gun and telegraph and railroad and barbed wire, and in the end it was upon dreams, trances, and visions that they were forced to rely.
-So by the hour and the day they danced the Ghost Dance, which they wanted to believe would give life to their dead, send whites away, bring back the lost buffalo herds.
+So, by the hour and the day, they danced the Ghost Dance, which they wanted to believe would give life to their dead, send whites away, bring back the lost buffalo herds.

 It was quite terrifying to the whites: thousands of Indians across vast spaces chanting, singing, dancing.
 When Big Foot’s band was pushed into South Dakota’s Pine Ridge Reservation, at Wounded Knee Creek, the soldiers of the 7th Cavalry Regiment, Custer’s old outfit, kept their fingers on their triggers.
 A fracas broke out.
 It was December 29, 1890.
 Someone fired a shot.
-At once the troops opened up, Hotchkiss guns throwing shrapnel.
+At once, the troops opened up, Hotchkiss guns throwing shrapnel.
 The Indians ran.
 The soldiers followed.
 By a little hollow of rolling hill in prairie grasslands a trooper put two rounds into the breast of an Indian mother.
 She burrowed into the hollow.
 Snow came.
-At times the temperature dropped to forty below.
+At times, the temperature dropped to forty below.
 Four days and three nights later a burial party heard an infant’s cries.
 The mother whose body had sheltered and shielded her daughter was dropped into a mass grave along with others similarly frozen solid, some 150 of them.

 The mother whose body had sheltered and shielded her daughter was dropped into a mass grave along with others similarly frozen solid, some 150 of them.